criske/springsec-endpoint-test/README.md

 ## Spring security endpoint tester

-Small utility to test endpoints authorized requests without the need to run full integration tests for spring-security and spring-mvc.
+Small utility to test authorization endpoints without the need to run full integration tests for spring-security and spring-mvc.

 All done in unit tests - no need for spring integration test ceremony(no SpringRunner, @SpringBootTest, @WebMvcTest etc...).